Ammelll/BlossomSG/README.md

 # BlossomSG
-#Minecraft Spigot Plugin for 1.8 adding functionality in concordance with late Noctas Network.
+#Minecraft Spigot Plugin for 1.8 adding functionality in concordance with the late Noctas Network.
 Rewritten completely by me.